andresilmor/andresilmor/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="100%">

-- 🔭 I’m currently working with XR development in a full-stack project
+- 🔭 I’m currently working with XR Technologies in a full-stack project

-- ❤️ My first experience with programming was in 2018 (w/ Python) in the 1º year of my Bachelor
+- ❤️ My first experience with programming was in 2018 (w/ basic Python on the console) in the 1º semester / 1º year of my Bachelor

-- ❓ I like to assist my colleagues, as far i can, even when harming myself
+- ❓ I like to assist my colleagues, as far i can, even when "harming" myself

 - 👻 My biggest weakness/fear is Math (and centipedes)

-- ⚡ Fun fact: I'm a Horror movies addict
+- ⚡ Fun fact: I'm a Horror movies addict and I like to make photomontages of myself with Horror theme